Building Controllers¶

-You can specify a single source file or multiple ones.
+You can specify one or multiple source files.

-Next, create a CMakeLists.txt with the content below and save it in the same directory.
+Then, create a CMakeLists.txt with the following content and save it in the same directory:

 Choreonoid source directory